 Traditionally with Xamarin applications (before Xamarin.Forms) we would build out our native user interfaces with Storyboards, XML, and XAML for each platform “head” that we wanted to develop for.
 The key though is that with Xamarin you have access to 100% of APIs all from C# and all of your code behind for those native views are all in C# with awesome C# features.
 Everything compiles down into lovely native apps that look and feel native… you guessed it because they are native.
 This is unlike other cross-platform frameworks that are just abstractions or some sort of webview… Xamarin apps are 100% native.

 What comes next is the magic that with Xamarin you have a full .NET runtime that runs native on each platform enabling anyone to share a vast majority of the apps business logic between all of their apps and even their existing desktop and websites.
 This logic usually is all of the models, view models, and service logic that is just pure .NET code that is now cross-platform to nearly any platform.
-On average I share about 70% of code across all of my applications that I build with Xamarin and I am in super productive tools like Visual Studio and of course using the best programming language, C#.<
+On average I share about 70% of code across all of my applications that I build with Xamarin and I am using super productive tools like Visual Studio and of course using the best programming language, C#.<

 What about the User Interface?

 The one thing that isn’t shared though is the user interface.
 This was a hard problem because you don’t want to lose the native part of Xamarin which makes it so unique.
 Other cross-platform UI frameworks just fake it and lack great performance and don’t really display the native UIs and are very messy.
-This is why Xamarin.Forms was designed different.
+This is why Xamarin.Forms was designed differently.
 Abstract what is common into a XAML schema with a full MVVM & data binding framework built in.
 If you don’t know about MVVM & Databinding and why it matters listen to our latest Merge Conflict:

 The difference with Xamarin.Forms is that everything that actually gets displayed are native controls for each platform.
 It is just this thin layer on top with a bunch of great features including Messaging Services, Dependency Services, and full navigation.